bigbadaI/Lighthouse_Labyrinth/README.md

 ```sh
 npm start
 ```
-If you want to setup a Highscores as well
+If you want to setup a Highscores as well.
-Change into api directory in another termnial
+Change into api directory in another termnial set up a postgresSQL database and add a .env file for linking to the express server then.

 Install dependencies with
 ```sh